 What is a protagonist?
+What makes a story truly memorable?
+Often, it’s the protagonist—the driving force who takes us on an unforgettable journey.
 Many refer to it as the leading character in a story.
 But is the protagonist something more?
 Or something less?
 To understand the definition fully, we need to look at how different types of protagonists are used in screenwriting.
-This will help us decide which type works best for our scripts.
+This will help us understand, what is a protagonist, and which type works best for our scripts.

 Protagonists are used everywhere, from literature to video games to cinema.
 They’re used as a sort of character conduit to connect the reader/viewer/player to the world of that particular medium.

-So: what does protagonist mean?
-We’re going to answer that question by looking at how these characters are used in screenwriting with examples from Star Wars, Breaking Bad and more – but first, let’s define protagonist!
+So: what does the protagonist mean?
+We’re going to answer that question by looking at how these characters are used in screenwriting with examples from Star Wars, Breaking Bad and more – but first, let’s define it!Protagonist Definition

-A protagonist is a character who pushes a story forward.
-He or she is also the central force of the story.
+A protagonist is a character who drives the story forward.
+They also the central force of the story.
 Derived from the Greek words prōtos and agōnistēs, it quite literally translates to “first actor.”
-Not every story has to have a protagonist though.
-Some stories have ensembles; a rare character structure in which the group collective pushes the story forward, not just the actions of an individual.
+Not every story has to have one though.
+Some stories have ensembles; a rare character structure in which the group collectively pushes the story forward, not just the actions of an individual.

 Characteristics of a Protagonist: